• Skip to primary navigation

 • Wild sockeye salmon will vary in size and in thickness.
 Adjust servings and cooking time depending on the size of your salmon.

-• We often keep the bottom belly bones intact and remove after cooking.
+• We often keep the bottom belly bones intact and remove them after cooking.
 This will vary depending on where you get your fish.
 Market fish typically have bones removed.

 • Always be cautious of bones when consuming fish